 Around £20+ from many places (link to Amazon).

 Compact Gas Stove

-This type of gas stove is really common and again you can pick them up in most camping and outdoor shops all year around.
+This type of gas stove is really common and again you can pick them up in most camping and outdoor shops all year round.

-These are great for hikers and backpackers but I wouldn’t recommend them be used by children as they do burn very hot.
+These are great for hikers and backpackers, but I wouldn’t recommend children be allowed to use them as they burn very hot.

-There are two versions, the click version and the screw version, make sure you get the right one for your gas cartridge (or get one of each to cover you!).
+There are two versions, the EasyClic version and the screw version, make sure you get the right one for your gas cartridge (or get one of each to cover you!).

 These stoves are fantastic for hikers and backpackers, and those travelling by public transport.

-In the kit you get the stove burner, the pit, lid, sleeve and the gas cartridge stand (very important).
+In the kit you get the stove burner, the pot, lid, sleeve and the gas cartridge stand (very important).

 This is highly recommended for anyone wanting to keep their kit light.

 Around £125 from Amazon